 In the UK the Satria GTi retailed at £14,500.
 In the Australian market, the GTi retailed for between $28,990 (according to Motor Magazine of April 2002) and $26,990 (based on numerous Wheels magazines from 2004 – 2005).

 We have not been able to confirm total production numbers for the Proton Satria GTi.
 The only record of sales we have seen is confirmation that 160 units were sold in the UK market in the first 6-months after launch.
 Based on some forum discussion, we make a (guess) that export markets (UK & Australia in particular) would have received around 5,000 GTis in total.
-Presumably the Malaysian domestic market was much larger, given that there seem to be a many GTis available on Malaysian car sale sites.
-Conversely, looking on sales sites in Australia and the UK, numbers are really dwindling, and most ads are just for parts.
+Presumably the Malaysian domestic market was much larger, given that there seem to be many GTis available on Malaysian car sale websites at the time of writing this guide.
+Conversely, looking on sales sites in Australia and the UK, numbers are really dwindling, and most ads are parts only.

-A body kit was designed and fitted by Lotus for better aerodynamics.
+A body kit was designed and fitted by Lotus to achieve better aerodynamics.
 Features included:

-We have sighted several inconsistencies and changes with the GTis badging based on different years and in different markets.
-Some of our observations include:
+We have sighted several inconsistencies and changes with the GTis badging based on observing cars from different years and in different markets.
+We note the following badging observed on various cars:

-In this section of the guide we detail the mechanical specifications for the Satria GTI.
-This section includes details of the change to the engine Electronic Control Unit (ECU), which in early cars was a Mitsubishi (MMC ECU), and in later cars was a Seimens ECU.
+In this section of the guide we detail the mechanical specifications for the Satria GTi.
+This section includes details of the change to the engine Electronic Control Unit (ECU), which in early cars was a Mitsubishi (MMC ECU), and in later cars was a Siemens ECU.
 Please note, power specs may differ to those quoted below as a result of the ECU changes.
-If yuo have further information / clarity on the power specs, please do get in touch.
+If you have further information / clarity on the power specs, please do get in touch.